03 Using R syntax

 In the example above, the text embeddings are stored in

-it is a good idea to save the embeddings for future analysis (use the
+time, it is a good idea to save the embeddings for future analysis (see

-function of R).
-This allows you to load the
+section 2 for more details).
+This allows you to load the embeddings

-embedding without the need to apply the text embedding model on the same
+without the need to apply the text embedding model on the same raw texts

 The resulting object can then be passed to the method